vmware/vSphere-machine-learning-extension/docs/user-guide/kserve.rst

     $ kubectl get inferenceservice spam-email-serving -o jsonpath='{.status.url}' | cut -d "/" -f 3

-Use your web browser to login to Freestone Kubeflow UI, and get Cookies: authservice_session.
+Use your web browser to login to vSphere Machine Learning Extension UI, and get Cookies: authservice_session.
 If you use Chrome browser, go to Developer Tools -> Applications -> Cookies to get session.

 ---------------------
 Test model prediction